 We’ll ignore the obvious of a tent and we’ll also be leaving the digital devices at home.
 Check out our must have list below and get ready to join us on the English Riviera for a sea view camping stay.

-5. Camera – A camera is a must when camping at Beverley Holidays.
+A camera is a must when camping in Devon at Beverley Holidays.
 Not only to capture the stunning sea views that our many camping pitches enjoy but also those happy holiday snaps to look back on and reminisce over in years to come.

-8. A Torch – A torch or a battery powered lantern is important to see exactly where you’re going as you make your way to the toilet in the middle of the night when nature calls.
+A torch or a battery powered lantern is important to see exactly where you’re going.
+Essential kit as you make your way to the toilet in the middle of the night when nature calls.